-His observation of the euphemistic language utilised on the frontier demonstrates the psychological framework being constructed by Europeans.
-He states private persons go out to kill blacks, and call it 'snipe-shooting'.
-Awkward words are always avoided, you will notice 'Shooting a snipe' sounds better than 'murdering a man'.
-But the blacks are never called men and women and children; 'myalls', and 'niggers', and 'gins', and 'picaninnies' seem further removed from humanity.
+the share they had taken in slaughtering whole camps, not only of men, but of women and children.36 private persons go out to kill blacks, and call it 'snipe-shooting'.
+Award words are always avoided, you will notice 'Shooting a snipe' sounds better than 'murdering a man'.
+But the blacks are never called men and women and children; 'myalls', and 'niggers', and 'gins', and 'picaninnies' seem further removed from humanity.37